 Below are the top dynatrace tools:

-This is managed with the help of cloud in the SaaS platform.
-This monitoring tool, as explained has all the logs and helps in monitoring by checking all the history of logs in the system.
+This is managed with the help of the cloud in the SaaS platform.
+This monitoring tool, as explained, has all the logs and helps in monitoring by checking all the history of logs in the system.
 The troubleshooting is done to find the errors or bytecode information so that the applications that work with this tool is available always whenever needed.
 The data is fetched and shown in the cloud platform or the dashboard so that any updates can be known easily and the errors are traced.
-All the performance related issues are provided in this tool with sufficient logs.
+All the performance-related issues are provided in this tool with sufficient logs.

 3. Digital Experience Management

 As the name suggests, this tool serves to know how the customer is being treated by any application and how the customer feels about it.
 The traditional method of surveying is not needed as DEM takes data from the site traffic, sales figures, and online surveys of less than a minute so that customer is not frustrated.